Azure Bastion let you connect via RDP and SSH to any VM in Microsoft Azure using the private IP addresses and avoiding any public exposure.

 After some tests, below the applicable options.

-Of course, this is the simpler and the fastest, all articles mention that you create a new VNet with a subnet AzureBastionSubnet and you install your VMs in that VNet + Azure Bastion.
+Of course, this is the more straightforward and the fastest.
+All articles mention that you create a new VNet with a subnet AzureBastionSubnet and you install your VMs in that VNet + Azure Bastion.

 This method is easy, and it is a good option in case of a new VNet, but there is an important aspect to consider here, Azure Bastion requires a /27 subnet, which is an important amount of IP addresses (32).